How to Extend Sustainability Across the Supply Chain

 Sustainability, social responsibility, and diversity are typically thought of as either environmental or cultural news stories, consumer shopping preferences, or employee/employer human resource issues.
-Until recently, these topics were not prioritized to the top of the list of business executives and boards of directors, let alone procurement and finance organizations.
+Until recently, these topics were not prioritized to the top of the list of business executives and boards of directors, let alone procurement management, supply chain planning, and finance organizations.
 For a long time now, the focus of a company was to make money, stay in business, and return value to shareholders.

 Several trends have converged into a perfect storm over the last several years that is changing that myopic focus forever.
 Climate change urgency, civil inequality and unrest, cultural and consumer buying preferences, and pledges from leaders like the Business Roundtable are making it clear that priorities must shift.

 It is No Longer Just About Shareholder Return and the Financial Bottom Line